Planning your trip

 So you’re ready to plan your travel to Trinidad and Tobago.
 Whether you’re gearing up for a leisurely vacation, an eco adventure, or a business trip, here’s some information to get you started.

-Several major airlines make regular and chartered flights to Trinidad and Tobago, and the Tourism Development Company (TDC) is actively working to increase flights to both islands.
+Several major airlines make regular and chartered flights to Trinidad’s Piarco International Airport (code: POS) and Tobago’s ANR Robinson International Airport (code: TAB), and the Tourism Development Company (TDC) and Tobago House of Assembly are actively working to increase flights to both islands.

-The direct flying time from London, UK to Port of Spain is about 7.5 hours, and from New York City, USA is about 4.5 hours.
-Services like TripAdvisor (see below) can help you to find the best flight deals.
+- The direct flying time from London, UK to Port of Spain is about 9.5 hours; from New York City, USA is about 4.5 hours; and from Miami, Orlando or Ft Lauderdale in Florida, about 3.5 hours

-- Yachts & Sail boats: with its well-serviced marinas and boatyards, Chaguaramas, Trinidad is the hub of yachting activity, with strings of maintenance and repair yards and marinas.
-There are no official anchorage sites in Tobago, but Mt.
-Irvine Bay, Grafton Beach, Store Bay and Englishman’s Bay are popular locations.
+With its well-serviced marinas and boatyards, Chaguaramas, Trinidad is the hub of yachting activity, with strings of maintenance and repair yards and marinas.
+There are no official anchorage sites in Tobago, but Mt Irvine Bay, Grafton Beach, Store Bay and Englishman’s Bay are popular locations.
 On the southeast coast, Anse Bateau is a good anchorage and fuelling point.

-- A passport valid for three months beyond intended stay
+- A passport valid for three–six months beyond intended stay

 - Non-residents require documentation of return or onward travel and a valid local address